Preparing aged-care facilities for assessor-led funding under AN-ACC

 System intent

-Before making interface decisions, the system boundary had to be explicit.
+Before interface decisions, the system boundary was made explicit.

 The system would: